 If You Disagree with a CCR&R Action

-If your child care services are negatively affected by a CCR&R action, such as denial or reduction of child care benefits, termination of child care assistance or you are required to repay any child care benefits, you may request a CCR&R case review and/or a DFD administrative review (appeal).
+If your child care services are negatively affected by a CCR&R action, such as denial or reduction of child care benefits, termination of child care assistance or you are required to repay any child care benefits, you may request a CCR&R case review and then a DFD administrative review (appeal).

-If you wish to request a case review before the CCR&R Review Committee, please contact your CCR&R within 10 calendar days of receiving the notice or letter about the action.
+If you wish to contest the CCR&R action, you must first request a case review by the CCR&R Review Committee.
+You must contact your CCR&R within 10 calendar days of the date of the notice or letter about the action.

 Bureau of Administrative Review and Appeals